 Bluff View Trail

-On Thursday, January 23rd from 4:00 pm to 6:00 pm there will be an Open House in the Council Chambers at City Hall to review and discuss a proposal from the Gateway Off-Road Cyclists (GORC) for improvements within Bluff View Park and Trail to install a flow trail, pump track, and other improvements for mountain biking users.
+On January 23, 2020, there was an Open House at City Hall to review and discuss a proposal from the Gateway Off-Road Cyclists (GORC) for improvements within Bluff View Park and Trail to install a flow trail, pump track, and other improvements for mountain biking users.
 This proposal would allow a dedicated downhill trail for mountain bikers, in a portion of the park, to reduce conflict with other trail users.
 Additionally, a skills area is proposed near the parking lot to allow bicyclists of all ages to improve their abilities.
 The proposal from GORC includes the installation of these features at no cost to the City, including ongoing maintenance.
 The proposal does not include any changes to existing trails, park hours, or other rules.
 More information can be found via the links below:

 The Bluff View Trail begins at Bluff View Park (1900 Old State Road), but can be accessed from several locations.
 The main access, as stated, is at Bluff View Park, but the Bluff View Trail can also be accessed from the Rock Hollow Trail (two locations along Rock Hollow) and the Al Foster Memorial Trail (.35 miles from the Al Foster Memorial Trail).